Laal Kaptaan: Plot

 The widow is Rahmat Khan's concubine, who also gave birth to his son now under his wife's possession.
-The tracker leads the captain and the Pindaris to the spot where Rahmat Khan and his friend Adham Khan are meeting a British East India Company official–Theodore Munroe.
+The tracker leads the captain and the Pindaris to the spot where Rahmat Khan and his friend Adham Khan are meeting a British East India Company official – Theodore Munroe, to buy new guns.
 The greedy Pindaris try to attack them but retreat when a few of them are killed by the British sepoys' guns.
 A tortured Gossain reveals a man named Sadullah Khan sent him, a name that shocks Rahmat Khan.
 At night, the tracker, the captain, and the Pindaris are joined by other Maratha soldiers of Mahadaji Shinde.
 The Gossain attacks the British official, following which Rahmat Khan tries to blind him, but suddenly the Marathas attack the camp.
 The widow escapes with the child, and the Gossain survives the attack but promises to return.
 He refuses to trust the widow who betrayed him for the sake of her child.
 As a result, she is captured, and Rahmat Khan kills his wife when she insults his child.
 The Gossain is now joined by the tracker, who was left unpaid by the Marathas.
 The Gossain reveals that 25 years ago in Buxar, before the battle, various Indians gathered to plot the East India Company's defeat.
 Sadullah Khan was among them, but he was betrayed by his older son Rahmat Khan who was joined by Adham Khan.
 Sadullah Khan was hanged to death, and so was his younger son, who left Rahmat Khan scarred in a violent attack.

 Back to the present, Rahmat Khan kills Adham Khan, believing him to be conspiring against his child.
 Soon, the tracker attacks both the British and Rahmat Khan's forces with the help of improvised rockets.
+Rahmat Khan attempts to escape with his son, the widow and his followers with the treasure by crossing the river on a platform boat.
 The British flee, while Gossain himself emerges out of the river and attacks the people on board.
 He jumps into the water along with Rahmat Khan, before the tracker fires another rocket, and the boat explodes.
 Only the widow and her child survive.
 The Marathas arrive, and the tracker departs after informing them of the treasure's sinking along with the boat.
-Before hanging Rahmat Khan, Gossain reveals himself to be his younger brother who didn't die despite being hanged due to putting in his throat a bullet given by an older war monk.
+Before hanging Rahmat Khan, Gossain reveals himself to be his younger brother who didn't die despite being hanged due to putting in his throat a tiny metal pipe for air circulation by an older warrior monk.
 He was found alive and taken in by the Naga Sadhus.
 Before being hanged, Rahmat Khan tells him his son would avenge him in the future.
 Gossain responds by saying "On that day, I will attain mukti from this world."